S-Spiegl/CV/README.md

 - Learned a number of new languages, frameworks and techniques in a period of 16 weeks (4 weeks part-time, 12 weeks full-time), as detailed in the table above.
 Worked remotely and onsite, practising solo working, pair-programming, mobbing, and producing three main projects as a team as well as several weekend projects on my own.
 - Improved my interpersonal and teamworking skills, adhering to an agile methodology and producing work to strict deadlines.
+During the final project, I learned a new framework from scratch and implemented several features on my own when time was of the essence and we had to split into smaller groups.
+For example, having worked as part of a team to implement the sign-up route, I was responsible for defining the login route on my own, charting a path from front to back to front end, implementing encryption, and working out how to implement a dropdown menu for both sign-up and login, which I did outside of office hours so as to make sure we were able to keep to schedule.
+I also took on a lot of front-end responsibilities, sharing my knowledge of CSS and especially flexbox to solve some of the issues we were having.
+-

 #### Capel Manor